ethereum/ethereum.js/docs/docs/guides/18_migration_viem/index.md

 });
 ```

-In viem there is `sendTransaction()` function avalible with sendTransaction.
+In Viem there is `sendTransaction()` function avalible with sendTransaction.

 ```javascript
 import { createWalletClient, custom } from 'viem'